Practical things that you can do to help yourself:

 Our altered lives

-Everyone will of course find some degree of difficulty when trying to adjust to a loss.
+Everyone will of course find some degree of difficulty when trying to adjust to a death.

-Throughout the grieving process, there may be additional concerns and responsibilities to face, which can feel like a burden and be just as daunting and overwhelming as grief itself.
+Throughout the grieving process, there may be additional concerns and responsibilities, which can be just as daunting and overwhelming as grief itself.

 It’s important to make allowances for these everyday responsibilities, which may require a period of adjustment.